How to get the best ending in Until Dawn

 Getting the ending you want.

-Keeping everyone alive will also get you the “They All Live” trophy, as well as giving you the satisfaction of surviving the night.
-Here is what you need to do to save every survivor, though be mindful of spoilers that can disrupt your experience.
+Keeping everyone alive will also get you the “They All Live” trophy and give you the satisfaction of surviving the night.
+Here is what you need to do to get the best ending in Until Dawn, i.e., save every survivor, though be mindful of spoilers that can disrupt your experience.

 Mike

 Mike is one of the easiest survivors to keep alive.
-He is unable to die until Chapter 10, allowing you to fail almost everything with him up until that chapter.
+He cannot die until Chapter 10, allowing you to fail almost everything with him up until that chapter.
 To keep Mike alive, Sam must pass all “Don’t Move” segments successfully when the Wendigos infiltrate the lodge.
 Sam must also wait until everyone has run away/positioned themselves properly before running, as running early will kill Mike.

 If you can’t keep your hands still, pause the game and find a flat surface, then place your controller on top.
 This will keep it perfectly still for those segments.